 Homemade Vapor Rub

 A self-made vapor rub can save you some money and keep you home instead of running to the store.
-Simply combine 3 tbsp melted Coconut Oil with 3-5 drops of Tea Tree Oil and 6-10 drops of Rosemary Oil.
+Simply combine 3 tbsp melted Coconut Oil with 3-5 drops of Tea Tree Oil (also known as Melaleuca) and 6-10 drops of Rosemary Oil.
 Mix it all together in a container and apply to the chest and nose carefully.

 Baking of Course